UN Treaty Bodies

 The UN Treaty Bodies are the institutions set up pursuant to the International Bill of Rights and the other “core” international human rights treaties to monitor states’ compliance with their human rights obligations.
 Their number has increased over time, from two in the 1970s to ten today.
 Their importance also increased in the 1990s as the end of the Cold War enabled treaty bodies to adopt more effective working methods for evaluating and declaring human rights violations.
 The multiplicity of treaty bodies, however, has now raised coordination issues coordination and questions about limited resources during a period of financial austerity.

 The treaty bodies are composed of independent human rights experts from various countries of the world.
-After two decades of teaching and scholarship on international human rights issues, Professor Gerald Neuman, Co-Director of the Human Rights Program, was elected as a member of the Human Rights Committee, the body that monitors compliance with the International Covenant on Civil and Political Rights (ICCPR).
+After two decades of teaching and scholarship on international human rights issues, Professor Gerald Neuman, Co-Director of the Human Rights Program, was elected in 2011 as a member of the Human Rights Committee, the body that monitors compliance with the International Covenant on Civil and Political Rights (ICCPR).
 The ICCPR guarantees a range of human rights such as the right to life, freedom from torture, freedom from arbitrary detention, fair trial, privacy, freedom of religion, freedom of expression, rights to political participation, and equality.

 At the Law School, Neuman continues to explore the content of particular human rights, including rights related to nationality and migration, and the interaction among national, regional, and global systems for the protection of human rights.
 Work as a treaty body member has further focused his research interest on the relationships of treaty bodies with each other and with the wider UN system, and on their procedural methods and their remedial strategies.
 Neuman teaches a seminar at HLS on human rights issues arising in the treaty body system.